a-hubbard/vivax_microhap/results/notebooks/microhap_quantity_uci1223.md

 <img src="/users/ahubba16/projects/vivax_microhap/results/notebooks/microhap_quantity_uci1223_files/figure-gfm/unnamed-chunk-2-1.png" width="100%" />

 These heatmaps show the mean number of reads for each sample-locus combination.
-Samples with missing or implausibly low Ct values have been removed.
+Samples from Duffy negative individuals have been removed.

 # Filtering at Each Step